ADA and Web Content Accessibility

 Example AudioEye Solutions Demo

-One of the options that we here are WSI found to be sound solution for website disability compliance is provided by the folks at AudioEye.
+One of the options that we here at WSI found to be sound solution for website disability compliance is provided by the folks at AudioEye.
 Below is a quick overview of their service, as it's implemented on the FCC's Consumer Complaints site.
 Should you like to speak with us further about how this type of technology can work for your website, please don't hesitate to get in touch (there's a form below the video, so just scroll down).
 Even if your website is not built or managed by WSI, we're happy to lend a hand.

 Let's Get Started...